delendum-xyz/starkvm-compiler/MVM-upgrade.md

 ## switch
 A switch instruction consists of the identifier `switch` optionally followed by a sequence of dot prefixed arguments.
-- switch, without arguments causes the epilogue to be evaluated
+- `switch`, without arguments causes the epilogue to be evaluated
-- switch.label, with one argument, is an unconditional goto
+- `switch.label`, with one argument, is an unconditional goto
-- switch.F.T with two arguments is a conditional goto
+- `switch.F.T` with two arguments is a conditional goto
   - the stack is popped and the value tested
   - if it is 0, control transfers to label F
   - if it is 1, control transfers to label T
   - otherwise fail
- - switch.L0.L1...Ln-1 is a multiway branch
+ - `switch.L0.L1...Ln-1` is a multiway branch
    - the stack is popped
    - if the value is not in the range 0..n-1 inclusive fail
-   - otherwise jump to the label in position n,
+   - otherwise jump to the label in position j,
-   - where n is the value popped off the stack
+   - where j is the value popped off the stack

 ## Properties of switch
 Basic blocks terminated by switch require no external memory